 One major difference between the two species is their average and maximum body length.

 While the walleye is the somewhat shorter of the two species, with an average length of 10-20” and a maximum length of about 32”, the zander outgrows it by several inches.

 Average zander have a length of about 15-30”, while their maximum length is a stunning 42”.

-Similarly to length, the species’ weight also differs substantially, with the zander taking home the heavy weight championship.
+Similar to length, the species’ weight also differs substantially, with the zander taking home the heavyweight championship.

 On the contrary, the walleye has an average weight of somewhere between 1 and 3lb and a maximum weight of 25lb.

 Pro Tip: Make sure to always have a scale with you when you’re out, as you’ll want to weigh that trophy fish when you catch it!
 Check out my go-to digital scale on Amazon here.

 The most obvious difference between these two fish species is their geographical distribution, as there is literally an entire ocean between them!

 The zander is almost exclusively found in Europe, the UK, and western Eurasia.
 It is not native to North America and cannot be found in US or Canadian waters, except for Spiritwood Lake in North Dakota, where it was stocked back in 1989.